openwisp/openwisp-docs/general/code-of-conduct.rst

 The following behaviors are considered harassment and are unacceptable within our community:

+- Throwing tantrums and disrespectful behavior directed at other users or maintainers in the public channels
+  (mailing list, public chat, github).
+- Posting Spam and/or off topic contents.
 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic,